By Susan Fox

 Therefore, the information that the government of our country, and all the countries of the world, were falling into the hands of a small liberal elite was very disturbing news.
 But many pro-life delegates at the UN were largely asleep to this issue.

-Our lobbying papers urged the delegates to clarify that the goals for world development approved at world conferences in
+Our lobbying papers urged the delegates to clarify that the goals for world development approved at world conferences in Cairo and Beijing in the 1990s did not create a right to abortion.
+The amendment was necessary, we said, because those documents were being systematically misinterpreted to promote abortion worldwide.

 We heard the echo of this push in the talks given by the European Union and others.
 They spoke of the need for countries to provide “safe motherhood,” while lamenting the fact that women die from “unsafe abortions.”
 It was an oxymoron.

 But it proved an excellent arguing point for my husband, who asked many people what they would think if they went to an eye doctor and the first thing he did was poke out both of their eyes.
 That is what occurs when the world talks about “reproductive rights and services” and “safe motherhood.”
-You would think they are talking about bringing healthy, happy babies into the world, but they are actually talking about their murder.
+You would think they are talking about bringing healthy, happy babies into the world, but they are actually talking about the children's murder.

 Some countries did speak out in favor of human life, but they did not support our amendment because they felt that if another country interpreted reproductive rights to include abortion, that would not affect their national sovereignty.
 Our job was to tell them it would indeed.
 So we told them about the Supreme Court, and how our voters, living in what might be considered the greatest democracy in history, were being disenfranchised by “world opinion.”